 I the undersigned, have read the syllabus for the Editing the Documentary class and understand the Attendance and Grading Policy and what will be expected of me during the course.
-All editing elements created by me are my sole responsibility.
+All editing elements created by the me are the sole responsibility of me.
 Neither Columbia College Chicago nor any of its agents or employees assume responsibility or guarantee or warranty the storage devices utilized throughout the course of the class.
 My digital class materials and the backup of my materials are my sole responsibility.
 Media Storage of documentary elements will not be provided after the end of the semester.
 The sequence and content of individual class sections are subject to change.

 NAME (PRINT)

 SIGN

 DATE